Generalization Error Bounds for Learning under Censored Feedback: Numerical Experiments

 \subsection{CDF error bounds}

 We first illustrate our derived bounds (with $\delta = 0.015$) on the empirical CDF.
 We start with 50 random samples from a Gaussian distribution N(7,1).
-Next, 200 new samples are drawn from the same distribution, with all samples with features $x \geq \theta=7$ accepted, and samples with features $LB=6 \leq x \leq \theta$ accepted with a probability $\epsilon\in\{0, 0.5, 1\}$; higher values of $\epsilon$ the represent less censored feedback ($\epsilon=1$ means no censored feedback).
+Next, 200 new samples are drawn from the same distribution, with all samples with features $x \geq \theta=7$ accepted, and samples with features $LB=6 \leq x \leq \theta$ accepted with a probability $\epsilon\in\{0, 0.5, 1\}$; higher values of $\epsilon$ represent less censored feedback ($\epsilon=1$ means no censored feedback).

-From Figure~\ref{fig:DKW}, we first note that our bounds (the dotted lines) effectively enclose the true distribution.
+From Figure~\ref{fig:DKW}, we first note that our bounds (the dotted lines) effectively enclose the true distribution, evidenced by that the true distribution is upper and lower bounded by the dotted lines.
 We also note the distinction between empirical CDFs in the disclosed region ($x\geq7$) and the censored region ($x \leq 7$): as intuitively expected, empirical CDFs (solid lines) in the disclosed region are ``smoother'' compared to those in the censored region.
 Furthermore, as $\epsilon$ (exploration) increases, we overcome censored feedback in the exploration region, resulting in more accurate empirical estimates.
 Additionally, as $\epsilon$ increases, our error bounds improve (i.e., more tightly enclose the true CDF).